peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * The string will not begin with a byte-order mark (U+FEFF); RFC 8259 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.

  * Byte strings are converted to Base64 URL without whitespace or padding by default (see section 3.4.5.3 of RFC 8949).
 A byte string will instead be converted to traditional base64 without whitespace and with padding if it has tag 22, or base16 for tag 23.
-(To create a CBOR object with a given tag, call the  `CBORObject.FromCBORObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.)
+(To create a CBOR object with a given tag, call the  `CBORObject.FromObjectAndTag`  method and pass the CBOR object and the desired tag number to that method.)

  * Rational numbers will be converted to their exact form, if possible, otherwise to a high-precision approximation.
 (The resulting approximation could overflow to infinity, in which case the rational number is converted to null.)